 Let’s sum up some of what we covered, and maybe address some other concerns that don’t fit neatly into the above categories.

-If I wasn’t clear about this before, let me address it more directly here: yes!
+If we weren’t clear about this before, let us address it more directly here: yes!
 Internal links help SEO in a big way.

 This video provides an overview of why expertise, authority, and trustworthiness matter for SEO.
 Plus, Justin provides actionable tips to handle the contact info your site and the author info on your blog.